Shadow Cones: A Generalized Framework for Partial Order Embeddings: Shadow Cones

 \subsection{Penumbral Cones}

-For penumbral cones, $\mathcal{S}$ is an object (e.g. a hyperbolic ball), and points are points.
-Inspired by the physical definition of a penumbral shadow, we define the shadow of $\vec{u}$ as the region spanned by geodesic rays passing through both $\mathcal{S}$ and $\vec{u}$.
-Consequently, $\vec{u}\preceq \vec{v}$ iff $\vec{v}$ is in the shadow of $\vec{u}$.
-Similar to the umbral setting, $\mathcal{S}$ can be placed on the boundary or in the space.
+For penumbral cones, $\mathcal{S}$ is a convex region, while embedded points are points of no volume.
+We define the penumbral shadow of $\vec{u}$ as the region delineated by geodesic rays tangent to the light source's boundary $\partial \mathcal{S}$ and passing through $\vec{u}$.
+Consequently, $\vec{u}\preceq \vec{v}$ iff $\vec{v}$ is in the shadow of $\vec{u}$. \begin{definition} Given a convex light source $\mathcal{S}$ and points $x,y \in \mathbb{H}$, we say that $y$ is in the \emph{penumbral cone} at $x$ if the geodesic ray from $y$ through $x$ passes through $\mathcal{S}$. \end{definition} This definition formalizes the idea that $x$ occludes some part of the light source as seen from $y$.

-\paragraph{$\mathcal{S}$ in the space ($\mathcal{S}$-ball)} We adopt a hyperbolic ball of radius $r$ to be the shape of the light source.
-We parameterize the cone with the Poincar{\'e} disk model, and without loss of generality (up to an isometry), we place the center of $\mathcal{S}$ at the origin.
+\paragraph{Formulation 3: Penumbral-Poincar\'e-ball} We adopt a hyperbolic ball of radius $r$ to be the light source.
+We parameterize the cone in the Poincar{\'e} ball model, and without loss of generality (up to an isometry), we place the center of $\mathcal{S}$ at the origin.
 The penumbral cone in this case is symmetric with central axis $A_{\vec{u}}^{\mathcal{B}}$.